fenago/tableau-fundamentals/lab-guides/md/Lab_4.md

 **Tip:**

-We\'ll consider using Tableau Prep---a tool designed to shape and cleanse data---in *Chapter 14*, *Structuring Messy Data to Work Well in Tableau*.
+We\'ll consider using Tableau Prep---a tool designed to shape and cleanse data---in *Lab 14*, *Structuring Messy Data to Work Well in Tableau*.
 Tableau Prep\'s calculation syntax is nearly identical, so many of the examples in this lab will also be applicable in that context.
 Knowing how to address data issues in either Tableau Desktop or